LeanFramework/lean/README.md

 through a `Map<string, mixed>` in the function.

 ## Installation
-Currently this needs a bit of work, but clone this repository down and point Nginx at it (I need to rework the route matcher to handle `/index.php/<route>` request URIs so you can use it without needing a rewrite), and ensure you have a `try_files /index.php$args;` line in your location block.
+Currently this needs a bit of work, but clone this repository down and run `composer install`.
+The you'll want to point Nginx at it (I need to rework the route matcher to handle `/index.php/<route>` request URIs so you can use it without needing a rewrite), and ensure you havea `try_files /index.php$args;` line in your location block.

 Then, take a look at the `index.php` file in `/public` for how it currently works.